lelandcypress/Coding-Quiz/README.md

 1. Once they click "Submit" they will be taken to a seperate page, which displays their high scores, pulled from local storage.
 They will have the option of playing again.

    ![High Score](Assets/Markdown/High-Score.PNG)

+## Contact
+If you have any questions about this project, you can reach out at [lelandcypress](https://github.com/lelandcypress), or souterm1@gmail.com